Skip to main content

 Or pass a specific post ID: [bec_unit_url unit_id="123"].

-Change the look under Booking Engine → Styling or add CSS—see Styling overview.
+Change the look under Booking Engine → Design or add CSS—see Design overview.

 Full shortcode reference